JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 <img alt="img1.png" src="../Images/3/img2.png"/>

-Imagine that, afterward, we wanted to sum up the numbers between 0 and 50.
-Then, the numbers between 0 and 30.
+Imagine that, afterward, we wanted to sum up the numbers between 0 and 50, and then the numbers between 0 and 30.
 What are our options?

 Of course, we can simply copy and paste all our nodes two more times, like so: